 Consider your light style carefully for your outdoor space as there is plenty to choose from, some of the most popular options are:

 Hanging Icicle Lights are an extremely popular choice of outdoor Christmas light.
-We offer two types of icicle, snowing icicle and meteor shower.
-Both are ideal for hanging along your roof or guttering; however, the snowing icicle lights are available in larger sizes and more colours.
+Our snowing icicle lights are unique thanks to the falling snow effect which looks beautiful hanging along your roof or guttering.
+The snowing icicle lights are available in varying sizes and several ice-themed colours.

 String lights are ideal for use on outdoor trees, wrapping around guttering or attaching to your roof.
 They offer an evenly spaced look and are available in multiple colours.